jeffreylanters/unity-web-sockets/README.md

 ## Requirements

-CSharp 4.0, you can change this in your Unity player settings.
+- CSharp 4.0 (You can change this in Unitys 'Player settings')

 ## Usage